 Christmas gifts for kids: quick links

-And if you're looking for consumer electronics for bigger kids or adults, take a look at the following articles: The best Wacom tablet deals, The best laptops for graphic design, The best monitors for designers and The 6 best smartphones for designers.
+We’ve covered budgets catering for a distant second cousin down to the small ones residing in your own homes, so there really will be no need to look elsewhere.
+And if you're looking for consumer electronics for bigger kids or adults, take a look at the following articles: The best Wacom tablet deals, The best laptops for graphic design and The 6 best smartphones for designers.

 Best Christmas gifts for kids under £20/$25

 01. Create A Theatre in A Box

 Kids can create their own puppet shows with this cardboard theatre

 This versatile and beautifully made puppet theatre will delight your little ones as they realise just how much they can do with it.
 It comes with scenery, scripts and backdrops for two stories (Hansel and Gretel, and The Princess and the Pirate – an original fairytale) but the creative potential here is endless.
 Children could become writers, designers, directors and puppet masters by making all the components for their very own puppet show.

 A fun instruction manual for inspiring comic strip artists and writers

 If you've got a kid with an abundance of superhero energy, the Write and Draw Your Own Comics book is the gift for you.
 Your little one can channel their energy into becoming author and illustrator of their own comic strip by following the tips in this awesome manual-cum-notebook.
 They can hone their writing and storytelling skills in an action-packed, fun way, while creating their own world to explore.
 The book has blank pages along with stickers to adorn you budding genius' work, so they'll be proud to share their comics once they've ignited their creative process.
 Plus comics are great for early writers due to the phonetic superhero noises – pow!

 03. Infographics: Technology